-Whether you're a seasoned lover of goose or this is a new avian adventure, read on to pick up our expert tips for buying, preparing, roasting and carving this beautiful bird
+Whether you're a seasoned lover of goose or trying it for the first time, read our expert tips for buying, preparing, roasting and carving this beautiful bird

 If turkey is an annual fixture on your Christmas table, why not try another traditional favourite this year?
 Roast goose offers a moist meat par excellence, basting as it roasts in the layer of fat that naturally resides under the skin.
 What's not to love?
 We're sure the family will be wowed (and don't worry, the turkeys probably won't mind either)...